 On the whole, exhibits are not well labelled, so consider hiring an audio guide (€8) or buying the Guide to the Vatican Museums and City (€13).

 The museums are well equipped for visitors with disabilities, with suggested itineraries, lifts and specially fitted toilets.
 Wheelchairs are available free of charge from the Special Permits desk in the entrance hall, and can be reserved by emailing email@example.com.
 Parents with toddlers can take prams into the museums.

-Often overlooked by visitors, the papal picture gallery contains Raphael’s last work, La Trasfigurazione (Transfiguration; 1517–20), and paintings by Giotto, Fra Angelico, Filippo Lippi, Perugino, Titian, Guido Reni, Guercino, Pietro da Cortona, Caravaggio and Leonardo da Vinci, whose haunting San Gerolamo (St Jerome; c 1480) was never finished.
+Often overlooked by visitors but full of major works, the papal picture gallery contains Raphael’s last work, La Trasfigurazione (Transfiguration; 1517–20), as well as paintings by Giotto, Fra Angelico, Filippo Lippi, Perugino, Titian, Giovanni Bellini, Guido Reni, Guercino, Pietro da Cortona, Caravaggio and Leonardo da Vinci, whose haunting San Girolamo penitente nel deserto (St Jerome Praying in the Wilderness; c 1480-82) was never finished.

 Museo Chiaromonti & Braccio Nuovo

 The Museo Chiaramonti is effectively the long corridor that runs down the east side of the Belvedere Palace.
 Its walls are lined with thousands of statues and busts representing everything from immortal gods to playful cherubs and ugly Roman patricians.
 Near the end of the hall, off to the right, is the Braccio Nuovo (New Wing), which contains a famous statue of the Nile as a reclining god covered by 16 babies.